"Electrophants" at Goldhanger

 Karl Nelles - employee of Frank Stuart and driver who was an ex German P.O.W.

-However, there had already been several other versions mechanical elephants developed in the UK previously by:
+There’s been several earlier versions of mechanical elephants however, developed in the UK by:

 Frank & Eric Smith - Morcombe 1947 - 1950